Conradgabe/web-api/README.md

 5) To give details of a task: {'detail view': 'api/v1/detail/<int:id>/'}

 # Authentication
-    using this api require authorization(Tokenauthentication):
+    using this api require authorization(Tokenauthentication as API key):
         Register a new user with: {'register': 'api/v1/register/'}, to get your token for authentication